martius-lab/LeRobotHackathonEnv/README.md

 See [`tests/`](tests/)

 ## StdTask
-`ExtendedTask`s in the [`tasks.py`](src/lerobothackathonenv/tasks.py) script define one particular instance of the environment, that is one particulatr way to implement environment observations and reward function.
+`ExtendedTask`s in the [`tasks.py`](src/lerobothackathonenv/tasks.py) script define the observation dict and the reward function.
 A template implementation "`StdTask`" is provided.

 ### Observation space
 The environment provides observations as a dictionary containing: